prinsss/twitter-web-exporter/README.md

 **Q: The script does not work!** <br>
 A: A platform upgrade will possibly breaks the script's functionality.
 Please file an [issue](https://github.com/prinsss/twitter-web-exporter/issues) if you encountered any problem.

+**Q: It's not working on Firefox!** <br>
+A: You should enable Tampermonkey `Add Tampermonkey to the HTML's CSP` experimental feature to make the script work on Firefox, follow this [issue](https://github.com/prinsss/twitter-web-exporter/issues/8#issuecomment-2041025363)

 ## License

 [MIT](LICENSE)